The Changing Face of ‘Games of Chance’ in Latin America| 13 March, 2019

 Older even than Patolli, was the Mesoamerican ballgame.
 Though all proper records of any rules for this game have long since been lost, it is believed to have been similar to racquetball.
 Played by the pre-Columbian peoples of Ancient Mesoamerica in around 1400 BC, this was a sport also associated with some of these ancient people’s rituals.
 The major formal ballgames are noted to have been held as ritual events, which in some cultures were occasionally combined with acts of religious human sacrifice.
 Though this was not common practice and the sport was also played for fun by children, there is some belief that it may have even been played by local women at that time too.

 As for games of chance and even gambling on those games, Latin Americans no longer have to go and get physical.
 Let alone risk, even the slightest chance, of either having to bet away their home, family and freedom or face human sacrifice.
-In today’s world, Latin America is one of the fastest growing online gaming industries going, and as such, Latin Americans can freely choose to play either just for fun, or, they can play to win if they feel like it.
+In today’s world, Latin America is one of the fastest growing online gaming industries going, with many online American casinos, and as such, Latin Americans can freely choose to play either just for fun, or, they can play to win if they feel like it.
 Who knows, they might even be lucky enough to do so too!
-For an awesome example of an online casino like the ones they might be playing over in Latin America as we speak, you can follow this link https://casinoviking.se/ which will take you to a fantastic one.

 We’re sure that people from all over the globe are enjoying many games of chance right at this very moment.
 If you choose to go and do the same, we wish you every luck!
 For everyone else, we hope that this article has been of some interest, and, that it has gifted you with a little more background about the ancient history and culture of the Latin American people.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp